Sleepytale Logo

 How Sleepytale Follows the Montessori Spirit for Babies

 Montessori is built on a simple idea: follow the child.
 For a baby that means calm surroundings, real materials to grasp and explore, and no flashing screens doing the playing for them.
-Sleepytale carries that same spirit into a calm companion.
-For the youngest babies it stays entirely screen off, Cleo the Cloud singing soft lullabies and gentle rhymes in a soothing voice for naps and bedtime, with no screen for your baby at all, which respects both Montessori and pediatric screen time guidance.
-As your child grows, Sleepytale grows too, becoming child led: they choose the personalized story they want or the in depth lesson on a topic they are curious about, and explore it at their own pace with a patient friend.
-The wooden toys below are the hands on heart of a Montessori nursery, and Sleepytale is the calm, follow the child companion that adds soothing now and stories and lessons later.
+Sleepytale carries that same spirit, though it is not a toy and never pretends to be one.
+It is an AI friend for kids named Cleo the Cloud.
+For the youngest babies Cleo stays entirely screen off, singing soft lullabies and gentle rhymes in a soothing voice for naps, for a fussy afternoon, or at bedtime, with no screen for your baby at all, which respects both Montessori and pediatric screen time guidance.
+As your child grows, Cleo follows them: they ask for the personalized story they want, a musical, a rhyme, a little lesson on whatever they are curious about, or simply a chat, in any of 17+ languages, and explore it at their own pace with a patient friend.
+The wooden toys below are the hands on heart of a Montessori nursery, and Cleo is the friend beside them, soothing now and full of stories, songs, and questions later.

 Lovevery